 In some ways, legends like The Beatles, Queen, David Bowie, and Led Zeppelin spoiled us by setting such an unreasonable standard for the rest of the bands in music by having more than two great albums.
 For those who are lucky enough to have more than one great album, they should go on to make the best music they can, but they should know that they will probably never be able to recapture that ‘time and place’ magic that usually only happens once in a lifetime.
 If it happens twice, live it and love it for as long as it lasts, for it will probably never happen again.
 This note also goes out to all critics, fans, and everyone in between who judge decent to good albums on the basis that they’re not as great as the albums these artists produced during their peak.
 How many of our favorite artists never made one great album, top to bottom?

 As one reviewer on Allmusic.com wrote, “You can’t blame Billy [Corgan], he already did his best.”
 This reviewer reminds me of other non-creative types who have never created one piece of art.
 The implicit suggestion some make is that once a creative peak ends the artist should just quit.
-They should just ride off into the sunset, collect their royalty checks and consider their life well lived.
+They should just ride off into the sunset, collect their royalty checks and consider their life a life well lived.
 They do the same with athletes.
 They suggest that after a professional athlete wins a championship that he should just retire.
-They proved that they did the best they could with their talent, and we all know that it’s downhill from here, so we want him to quit so we can live with a fond memory of them.
+They proved that they did the best they could with their talent, and we all know that it’s downhill from here, so we want them to quit so we can live with a fond memory of them.
 What we forget when we make such self-serving requests is how hard it is to accomplish great artistic and athletic feats.
 They require massive amounts of practice, time spent doing this while their friends did something else, and a level of commitment and passion that critics and fans will never understand.
 That passion doesn’t just end even if they come to terms with the idea that they’ve peaked.
 The passion is their reason for being, and we don’t have to pay tickets to see them do it, but to call for them to end their career is self-serving.
 I think the passion and love that drove Bill Cogran to create the masterpieces Mellon Collie and Siamese Dream is obvious in the beautiful music he’s created since, even if what he captured during that five-year peak isn’t.